 Herr Oberlehrer

-When I reach his desk, Scroptz's voice is dangerously soft.
-"Miss Kwintens, what I find curious, in a strange and unsettling way, is how you did it.
-Because..."
-He pauses dramatically.
-"Yesterday, something unique happened."
+"Miss Kwintens, what I find curious, in a boring and uninteresting way, is how you did it.
+Because... yesterday, something unique happened."

 "Eh... you didn't doze off?"
 I try to provoke him, but he doesn't flinch.

 "For the first time ever, a student answered all the questions correctly.
 And believe me, Miss Kwintens, these tests are meticulously designed to ensure that isn't possible.
-Every footnote and sidebar from your book is incorporated into these tests.
+Every footnote and sidebar from your book is used for these tests.
 No A-pluses in my class, Miss Kwintens!
 That would be bad for morale.
 Therefore, there's only one possible conclusion: you cheated.
 And I want to know how.
 Why didn't I catch you?
 I always catch cheaters within seconds."

 “Career, sir?
 Doesn’t a career mean you get promoted every few years?
 If you were teaching my mother all those years ago, maybe your career is a bit... stuck... maybe?”